nikulpatel3141/nikulpatel3141.github.io/docs/book_reviews/the_infinite_game.md

 Don't be stuck to particular ways of doing things.
 Notable examples Grant gives are:

-- Kodak: The company fell behind as the world switched to digital photography while Kodak stuck to film
+- Kodak: The company fell behind as the world switched to digital photography while Kodak stuck to film.

-- CVS: Stopping purchases of tobacco products in its stores caused a short term hit to revenues but it quickly gained the business of health conscious brands, helping it well surpass its previous results
+- CVS: Stopping purchases of tobacco products in its stores caused a short term hit to revenues but it gained the business of health conscious brands, helping it well surpass its previous results.